Automated Generation of Metadata: Solutions for SAP, Oracle, and Microsoft Dynamics Inventories

 OpenAI made a big impact in the field of artificial intelligence by unveiling ChatGPT, sparking a frenzy of adoption among millions of people.
 For the first time, we witnessed a true democratization of artificial intelligence.
 This innovation opened the eyes of everyday individuals and the business world to new possibilities.
 Generative AI enables everyone to explore the capabilities of this advanced technology almost instantly.

-Following OpenAI’s success, other companies such as Google (PaLM-2, Bard), Anthropic (Claude), and Meta (LLaMa) also released their large language models (LLMs) to compete with OpenAI (ChatGPT, GPT-4).
+Following OpenAI’s success, other companies such as Google (Gemini), Anthropic (Claude), and Meta (LLaMa) also released their large language models (LLMs) to compete with OpenAI (ChatGPT, GPT-4).
 These solutions are all powerful generative AI tools that can generate precise and rich responses from prompts.

 However, the rapid success of these LLMs raises several risks, including societal and reputational concerns.
 Questions have also been raised about their integration in a professional context.
 This brings us to a well-known concept in business: innovation management.
 It’s not just about using new technology for the sake of it, but rather implementing it with a specific goal to achieve a competitive advantage.
 Like any other AI solution, considering the adoption of generative AI must begin with the business objectives you have set.